Reaching your financial goals requires more than just setting a target - it's about having a clear plan to get there.

 Formula: The formua for calculating this is:

 To simplify things we've developed an easy to use calcualtor below.
-If you want more control, try our stand alone time to target calculator.
+If you want more control,

 4. Adjust your goal for inflation